Rules, Regulations & Advice

-Up to 4 weeks before the event you may defer to next year or receive a refund of 75% of the entry fee (this reflects the cost to us of collecting and refunding race entry fees).
+Up to 10 weeks before the event you are entitled to a refund of 75% of the entry fee.
 Your place will be offered to the next runner on the waiting list.
-Race entries cannot be transferred, sold or exchanged.
+Race entries cannot be deferred, transferred, sold or exchanged.
 Due to increasing lead times we will have ordered your T-shirt and medal 10 weeks before race day.
 We feel that 10 weeks gives others a chance to prepare for the race.

 Release of liability

 In consideration of your participation in the Guernsey Ultra GU36 (the Event), you hereby waive, release, and forever discharge, for yourself, your heirs, executors, administrators and legal representatives, any and all rights and/or claims which you have, may have, or may hereafter accrue to you against the Organisers, their officers, directors, employees, consultants and agents for any and all damages, injuries (including death), and/or claims which may be sustained by you directly or indirectly arising out of your participation in the Event (including the application of emergency or medical services at the Event), except in the case that the organiser has been proved to be negligent in his duty of care towards you.
 Further, you covenant not to sue the Organisers, their officers, directors, employees, consultants and agents for any and all damages, injuries (including death), and/or claims which may be sustained by you directly or indirectly arising out of your participation in the Event, except in the case that the Organiser has been proved to be negligent in his duty of care towards you.
 This release and discharge includes, but is not limited to, claims for personal injury, death, property damage, economic loss, breach of contract, lost wages, contribution indemnity, indemnity, punitive damages, or any other legally recognisable claim arising out of your participation in the Event (including all legal costs associated with such claims).